 (5) Under the joint venture agreement for this land parcel, the partner will be entitled to up to two additional payments from the venture based on increases in total entitled square footage of the project above 520,000 square feet and achieving certain project returns at stabilization.

-(6) This entity is a VIE (See Note 2).
+(6) This entity is a VIE (See Note 2 to the Consolidated Financial Statements).

 The combined summarized balance sheets of the Company's unconsolidated joint ventures are as follows: